Aussie politicos in a froth over naval boob jobs

 This presumably means that the breast enlargements had been recommended by a psychiatrist as necessary to the female sailors' mental health.
 It's possible for British citizens – whether in the armed forces or not – to get similar treatment on the NHS, on similar grounds.

 In fact, it would probably be difficult to find a Western armed forces organisation which hadn't funded some sort of mildly, er, titillating operation or procedure for these reasons.
-It would be a bold employer who opted to disregard the recommendation of a consultant doctor as to what medical treatment was appropriate, even if the doc in question was a trick-cyclist and the treatment was a boob job.
+It would be a bold employer who opted to disregard the recommendation of a consultant doctor as to what medical treatment was appropriate, even if the treatment was a boob job.

 Nonetheless, opposition Labor politicos still thought it was appropriate to demand full details.